BrickRigs-AI/.github/README.md

 # BrickRigs Modded Team

-We are indie devs from Poland, interested in generall preogramming.
+We are indie developers from Poland, interested in general programming.

 ## Projects we work on: